Experienced Representation For Class Action Lawsuits

 - The organizational skills and capabilities to manage a case with hundreds, thousands or even millions of plaintiffs

-At the Law Offices of Todd M. Friedman in Beverly Hills, we are committed to protecting the rights of consumers in California and throughout the nation.
+At the Law Offices of Todd M. Friedman in Woodland Hills, we are committed to protecting the rights of consumers in California and throughout the nation.
 We pursue class action lawsuits against a wide variety of corporations and entities, with a particular focus on:

 - Employment law: Wrongful termination, retaliation, sexual harassment, discrimination, the Family and Medical Leave Act (FMLA), hostile work environment, wage and hour laws, and misclassification.